itsapumpkinpie/cbt-dictionary-backend/README.md

 # cbt-dictionary-backend
 backend for fastapi app

-Cbt-dictionary is a future free web application to help people keep their own diary, based on cognitive behavioural therapy.
+сbt-dictionary is a future free web application to help people keep their own diary, based on cognitive behavioural therapy.

 PROJECT STATUS